Cost of Living

 Public safety also means safety for pedestrians, cyclists, and drivers.
 In 2019, my 9-year-old was hit by a car while on a Cedar Street crosswalk.
 We are making progress on safer street design, and we need more proactive improvements—and improved traffic enforcement—to stop dangerous crashes from happening again.

 Finally, there is the chilling fact that that many of our neighbors right now—including children—are living in fear of being grabbed unexpectedly by federal immigration agents, or of family members being grabbed and never seeing them again.
 I stand behind Somerville’s identity as a sanctuary city, and I want us to take every effort to protect all of our residents.
+We need to ensure our whole city staff—especially our police—are on the same page about being present to support those in our community being targeted.

 Transportation